release-engineering/pom-manipulation-ext/guide/dep-manip.md

     mvn install -DdependencyExclusion.junit:*@*=

+#### Per Module Override Prevention with Wildcards

+Linking the two prior concepts it is also possible to prevent overriding using wildcards on a per-module basis e.g.

+    mvn install -DdependencyExclusion.*:*@org.foo:moduleB=

+This will prevent any alignment within the org.foo:moduleB.

 #### Dependency Exclusion Addition

 It is also possible to inject specific exclusions into a dependency.
 For instance